LinkedIn Basics

 Once it’s ready, you’ll receive an email with a link to download the file, which will contain your contacts in CSV format.

-Selecting the Right Data to Export
+How to Select the Right Data to Export on LinkedIn?

 However, note that LinkedIn has export limitations: for standard users, only around 80 contacts are exportable per request, while premium users on LinkedIn Sales Navigator may also face this restriction.